Credit Cards Cash Back Credit Cards

 Any cash rewards you earn with the Wells Fargo Active Cash can be redeemed in multiple ways through the Wells Fargo Rewards program, including gift cards, statement credits, merchandise, and travel.

-The best way to maximize your redemptions, though, is to be a Wells Fargo customer.
+The best way to maximize your redemptions, though, is to be a Wells Fargo customer for your everyday banking or loans.
 That gives you the most flexibility.
 Wells Fargo customers with eligible accounts get options like deposits into a savings or checking account, credits toward a mortgage or loan, and withdrawals of $20 increments from Wells Fargo ATMs with a Wells Fargo debit or ATM card.

 Overall, there's typically little difference between the value of these redemption options, so go with your preference.